Demographics of Latvia

 As of 1 May 2024, Latvia had a total population of 1,862,700.

 Demographic features of the population of the historical territory of Latvia include population density, ethnic background, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

+Currently Latvia's population is in significant decline, a trend that has persisted since 1990 due to low birth rates, high death rates, and significant emigration, leading to an aging population and one of the fastest depopulation rates globally.